 - Sip on a craft beer in Portsmouth

 You’ll find there’s something for everyone along this beautiful coastal New England road trip through New Hampshire.
+And if you have the time, definitely plan to stay over in Portsmouth.
+Here’s a lovely Portsmouth boutique hotel I stayed at that you might like, too!

 4. Old King’s Highway in Cape Cod